 Task Action Why?
-When? (as Report Drivers planned) To assist the Officers have a formal There are two key areas of 2018-2020.
-The PhD has progressed well this year will all MaCAA: Bass PhD - supervisory role on the work within the D&S IFCA workstreams being completed.
-The PhD student, S. 173 Tagging & PhD panel, giving funded Bass PhD, which Tom Stamp, presented to D&S IFCA officers and to S.153(2)(a) Acoustic advice and input on will be undertaken this year Defra in September 2019.
-The PhD will end in June Monitoring & survey design and and continue until 2020: 2020.
-The PhD student is currently analysing data Steart management needs.
-1. Small fish surveys of and writing up.
-He will present his findings to the Sampling Officers will help Steart Managed Main Authority at the September 2020 meeting. introduce the PhD Realignment in Somerset; D&SIFCA has continued to supervise and support student to relevant 2.
-The Immature Bass the PhD student.
-There are elements to this stakeholders, thereby Acoustic Stock Surveillance workstream that will continue in 2020 for D&S IFCA's
+When? (as Report planned) To assist the Officers have a formal There are two key areas of work 2018-2020.
+The PhD has progressed well this year will all Bass PhD - supervisory role on the PhD within the D&S IFCA funded workstreams being completed.
+The PhD student, Tom Tagging & panel, giving advice and Bass PhD, which will be Stamp, presented to D&S IFCA officers and to Defra in Acoustic input on survey design and undertaken this year and September 2019.
+The PhD will end in June 2020.
+The Monitoring & management needs. continue until 2020: PhD student is currently analysing data and writing up.
+Steart Officers will help introduce Small fish surveys of Steart He will present his findings to the Main Authority at the Sampling the PhD student to relevant Managed Realignment in September 2020 meeting.
+D&SIFCA has continued to stakeholders, thereby Somerset; supervise and support the PhD student.
+There are supporting the PhD bass elements to this workstream that will continue in 2020 for